coltongrainger/quamash/prelims/algebra.md

 Notes from [@Ja85, chapter 1].

-DEF!
-A monoid is ... a set $M$ with an associative binary composition and a unit.
+DEF: A monoid is ... a set $M$ with an associative binary composition and a unit.

 In this light, a group is a monoid each of whose elements has an inverse relative to the unit, and a ring is a pair of monoids with the same underlying set and satisfying additional properties, e.g., distributivity.

-DEF!
-A monoid of transformations is ... a monoid on the set of functions that map some given set $X$ to itself, with composition $\circ$ as a binary operation.
+DEF: A monoid of transformations is ... a monoid on the set of functions that map some given set $X$ to itself, with composition $\circ$ as a binary operation.

 Here's a [Hasse diagram](https://en.wikipedia.org/wiki/Hasse_diagram) for a partially ordering (under inclusion) from the class of monoids to the class of "groups of transformation," i.e., symmetric groups.